devappd/emscripten-build/README.md

     // Default: "latest"
     "emsdkVersion": "latest",

-    // Selects the configuration to use if one is not specified
+    // Selects the settings object to use if one is not specified
     // on the command line.
     //
-    // Default: Sole config if only one is listed, otherwise
+    // Default: Sole settings object if only one is listed, otherwise
     // this is required.
-    "default": "named_config",
+    "default": "named_settings",

-    "named_config": {
+    "named_settings": {
         // Selects the build toolset to use.
 Required.
         // Possible values: "make"|"autotools"|"cmake"
         "type": "cmake",